 - Lastly, while inside the Aquarium there are countless opportunities for the perfect new profile picture – outside the entrance is the largest standing penguin statute in the state of Georgia – you can’t miss it!

 Don’t skip the tour.

 There is so much to see and learn at Georgia Aquarium, but there is even more magic to discover behind the scenes.
-You don’t want to skip the Behind the Seas Tour, which offers guests a backstage look at the most popular exhibits while learning what it takes to care for all of the animals who call Georgia Aquarium home.
-The Behind the Seas Tour can be purchased in advance on our website, or visit the Animal Interaction Desk located on the second level to purchase spots!
+You don’t want to skip the Behind the Seas Tour!
+Take a backstage look at the most popular exhibit, while learning what it takes to care for the animals who call Georgia Aquarium home.
+A Behind the Seas Tour can be purchased in advance on our website or at the Animal Interaction Desk located on our second level!

 For frequently answered questions, animal information, and additional Aquarium resources, please visit our website.